Write-Ahead Log (WAL)¶

 2. INSERT/UPDATE/DELETE

-└─ Modify pages in cache
+└─ Modify pages in cache or runtime state

 3. COMMIT

-└─ fsync WAL to disk
+└─ Sync WAL according to WalSyncMode

 └─ Release write lock